Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 Situation

-Briefly describe the situation you were in to set the scene for your story.
-Tell the hiring manager when and where the example that demonstrates the behaviour that is being asked about was.
+Briefly describe your situation to set the scene for your story.
+Tell the hiring manager when and where the example demonstrating the behaviour being asked about was.
 For example, “In my current role as a software engineer for Great Widgets, we had a situation where a client needed a new product to be created very quickly”.
-Do not assume the interviewer has read your CV, so give some detail about you and the situation.
+Do not assume the interviewer has read your CV, so give some details about you and the situation.

 Task

-Describe the task that you were required to do and what your responsibilities were.
+Describe the task you were required to do and your responsibilities.
 Always talk about what your role was rather than using “we”.
 If you talk about “we” did this or that, the interviewer will have no idea what your role was.

 Action

 Actions are often the part of the answer that people skim over but the actions are the most important part of the story as this is about what you did in the situation.
-The recruiter will therefore get an idea of your approach to different situations and therefore how you will approach new situations.
+The recruiter will, therefore, get an idea of your approach to different situations and, therefore, how you will approach new situations.
 The idea behind behavioural interviews is that if you have done something before you can do it again in a different environment.
-Explain your actions in detail and in a step by step approach.
-Your content will depend on the competency or value being assessed so remember to think about what good looks like for the value or competency and include the keywords that are relevant to the competency.
+Explain your actions in detail and using a step-by-step approach.
+Your content will depend on the competency or value being assessed, so remember to think about what good looks like for the value or competency and include the relevant keywords.
 For example, a question on planning and organising may include what you did to pre-plan, meet deadlines, manage resources to complete the task, monitor progress, delegate appropriately and manage multiple deadlines.
-Behavioural interviews are often marked around positive and negative behavioural indicators so you will do well in an interview if the interviewer can clearly understand your positive behaviours that evidence you have the competency or value.
+Behavioural interviews are often marked around positive and negative behavioural indicators, so you will do well in an interview if the interviewer can clearly understand your positive behaviours, which is evidence that you have the competency or value.

 Result